dladams/hdcoldbox/README.md

 # hdcoldbox
 David Adams
-August 12, 2022
+September 2022

-Software to analyzing data from the 2021 and 2022 horizontal-drift cold box tests.
+Software to analyze data from the 2021 and 2022 horizontal-drift cold box tests.

 Run lists for the 2022 APA tests can be found [here](https://docs.google.com/spreadsheets/d/1wh8qZTL6iZGQxaHKIjkvGPs81b2g6ReBHMYqCpT59yo/edit#gid=419431128)